-For many UK schools, asbestos management is an ongoing issue which needs to be considered regularly.
+For many UK schools, asbestos management is an ongoing issue that needs to be considered regularly.
 Indeed, some figures suggest the proportion of school buildings, many of which are ageing structures, with asbestos could be as high as 80%.

 Why do so many school buildings contain asbestos – and why is it so dangerous?